day-trips

 • Check parking, heat, weather, road conditions, and return logistics before fixing the route order.

-• Rail, replacement transport, onward rides, luggage, final returns, and partial-car plans need live checks before travel.
+• Rail, replacement transport, onward rides, luggage, final returns, and partial-car plans need fresh checks before travel.

 • Monopoli coast, beach, swimming, restaurant, parking, and rail details belong in the Monopoli guide set unless they are checked separately here.